• Email

 Fitsian Food Life » Hot Thai

-Published: Sep 13, 2022 by Clara · This post may contain affiliate links · Leave a Comment
+Published: Jul 7, 2023 by Clara · This post may contain affiliate links · Leave a Comment

 Jump to Recipe Print Recipe

-Pad See Ew is a Thai stir-fry noodle dish that is a Thai street food dish that has made its way into the menu of every Thai restaurant.
-With its deliciously chewy noodles with a sweet and salty sauce and creamy egg that is often mixed in, it’s super addicting and easy to put together, making it the ultimate comfort lunch dish.
-While pad see ew is definitely delicious, is pad see ew healthy?
+Pad See Ew is a Thai stir-fry noodle dish with delicious chewy noodles with a sweet soy-based sauce.
+It's super delicious and easy to put together, making it the ultimate comfort lunch dish.

 Pad see ew is a very healthy dish given that it is a very well-rounded macro dish that predominantly consists of proteins from the meat and egg and carbs from the noodles.
 An average serving of Pad See Ew can be up to 430 calories with 32 grams of protein, 15 grams of fat, and 52 grams of carbs.